Bombsight

 Bombsights were first used before World War I and have since gone through several major revisions.
 The earliest systems were iron sights, which were pre-set to an estimated fall angle.
 In some cases, they consisted of nothing more than a series of nails hammered into a convenient spar, lines drawn on the aircraft, or visual alignments of certain parts of the structure.
 They were replaced by the earliest custom-designed systems, normally iron sights that could be set based on the aircraft's airspeed and altitude.
 These early systems were replaced by the vector bombsights, which added the ability to measure and adjust for winds.
 Vector bombsights were useful for altitudes up to about 3,000 m and speeds up to about 300 km/h.

 In the 1930s, mechanical computers with the performance needed to solve the equations of motion started to be incorporated into the new tachometric bombsights, the most famous of which is the Norden.
 Then, in World War II, tachometric bombsights were often combined with radar systems to allow accurate bombing through clouds or at night.
 When postwar studies demonstrated that bomb accuracy was roughly equal either optically or radar-guided, optical bombsights were generally removed and the role passed to dedicated radar bombsights.
 Finally, especially since the 1960s, fully computerized bombsights were introduced, which combined the bombing with long-range navigation and mapping.

-Modern aircraft do not have a bombsight but use highly computerized systems that combine bombing, gunnery, missile fire and navigation into a single head-up display.
+Modern aircraft do not have a bombsight but use highly computerized systems called ballistic computers that combine bombing, gunnery, missile fire and navigation into a single head-up display.
 The systems have the performance to calculate the bomb trajectory in real time, as the aircraft manoeuvres, and add the ability to adjust for weather, relative altitude, relative speeds for moving targets and climb or dive angle.
 That makes them useful both for level bombing, as in earlier generations, and tactical missions, which used to bomb by eye.